carlosabalde/libvmod-redis/README.rst

     shared_contexts: if enabled, Redis connections are not local to Varnish worker threads, but shared by all threads using one or more pools.

     max_contexts: when ``shared_contexts`` is disabled, this option sets the maximum number of Redis connections per Varnish worker thread.
 Each thread keeps up to one connection per tag.
 If more than one tag is available, incrementing this limit allows recycling of Redis connections.
 When ``shared_contexts`` is enabled, this option sets the maximum number of Redis connections per tag.
+Note that when Redis Cluster support is enabled, each server is the cluster is internally labeled with a different tag.

 Return value
     VOID